Australian regulator assessing Pilot’s proposed sale of interest in Perth Basin to Triangle

 Originally, Triangle entered into an agreement with Pilot Energy to acquire an interest in the exploration permit WA-481-P back in November 2020.

-The company added that under the terms of the sale agreement, Triangle is expected to free carry Pilot for the first three years of the work program from completion of the transaction, which includes acquisition and processing of extensive 2D and 3D seismic surveys.
+Under the terms of the sale agreement, Triangle is expected to free carry Pilot for the first three years of the work program from completion of the transaction, which includes acquisition and processing of extensive 2D and 3D seismic surveys.

 The WA-481-P, covering 8,605km2, is immediately adjacent to, and contiguous with, the Triangle-owned and operated offshore Cliff Head oil field.